Eivind4/DoneIn60seconds/README.md

 # DoneIn60seconds
 C# scripts for TabularEditor
 This repository contains the C# macro scripts demonstrated in the Done in 60 Seconds session at New Stars of Data, held on May 16, 2025.
-The presentation showcases how automation in Tabular Editor can dramatically speed up common tasks when building and maintaining Power BI data models.
+The presentation showcases how automation in Tabular Editor can dramatically speed up common tasks when developing Power BI semantic models.

 A recording of the session will be available, providing context and guidance on how to use each script effectively.